 Cora forced air out through her nostrils, annoyed.
 I’m not hungry, she wanted to yell at her.
 Damn woman.
-Always telling everyone what to do.
+Always telling me what to do.
 She could retreat back upstairs, to sleep, but the thought of bucking her mother’s authority needed more energy than she had, especially after yesterday.
 Plus, her mother would only stand for so much, regardless of Mimsey dying.
 And she’d been drinking, which didn’t bode well for anyone in close proximity.

 Cora didn’t like her.

 Several whispers rustled the quiet of the room.
-Some of the family hid smiles behind secretive hands to their lips in anticipation.
+Some of the family hid smiles behind secretive hands, attempting to conceal their anticipation.
 They all wanted Mimsey’s money.
 Her possessions.
 Cora glared at her family, searching their faces, witnessing their betrayal.

-Most of what she read was legal jargon, stating the formalities of a Last Will and Testament, and then she paused.
+Most of what she read was legal jargon, stating the formalities of a Last Will and Testament, then she paused.
 “I bequeath the bulk of my estate, which is stated forthwith, in equal amounts to my two daughters, Millicent Mirari Masterson and Margie Lupa Masterson Browne.”
-Margot went on to state the details of the bequeathment, though everyone knew there was more than that.
+Lana stated the details of the bequeathment, though everyone knew there was more than that.
 A lot more.

-The others, having not received what they had “won” yet twitched with anticipation, knees bounced, fingers drummed, chests leaned forward as if prepared to spring ahead, like starving cats having eyed a weak mouse.
+The others, having not received what they had “won” yet, twitched with anticipation, knees bounced, fingers drummed, chests leaned forward as if prepared to spring ahead, like starving cats having eyed a weak mouse.

-First, they stared at the mess of blue plate, broccoli, and raisins, and then their eyes searched for the origination of the unforeseen explosion until they found her.
+First, they stared at the mess of blue plate, broccoli, and raisins.
+Then, their eyes searched for the origination of the unforeseen explosion until they found her.
 Their eyes were wide with shock and disappointment, some even with anger.
 How dare she, their eyes said.

 Well, how dare them!

 This was the opportune time for Mimsey to be a zombie, she thought.
 She could eradicate their betrayal with her powerful, ravaging hands.
 She could crack their skulls in two and devour their wicked, small-minded brains.
 She could gnaw on their bloody intestines while they screamed.

 And, yet, she knew that whether her mother was sound of mind or not, she still could spin a tornado of cutting verbiage to destroy the room.
 She willed her mother to stay seated, to not quiet her outrage or attempt to hide it under the rug, where so many things were put.

 Cora’s breath flared like molten lava from between gritted teeth.
 She panned her eyes over the over-stuffed room, carefully avoiding her father.
 All eyes were on her, waiting for her to conclude her tantrum.

-Cora’s mouth dropped open, as did several other’s.
-The room’s air stopped oscillating, and Cora stared at Margot, anger fused her nails into the meat of her palms, the pain unrecognized.
+Cora’s mouth dropped open, as did several others.
+The room’s air stopped oscillating, and Cora stared at Lana, anger fused her nails into her palms, the pain unrecognized.
 Mimsey could definitely eat her first and then her mother.

-Her mind spun with images of her plate flying through the air; her mother’s disappointed, distant eyes; Margot’s audacity; and then, as her overwhelming hatred rose, zombies populated her thoughts, eating her enemies, leading her into a horrific dreamland of loss and gore.
+Her mind spun with images of her plate flying through the air; her mother’s disappointed, distant eyes; Lana’s audacity; and then, as her overwhelming hatred rose, zombies populated her thoughts, eating her enemies, leading her into a horrific dreamland of loss and gore.

 Cora rolled onto her back and stretched her arms overhead.
 Birds chittered outside her window, muffled by glass.
 At first, her mind lulled over the day’s possibilities, having no responsibilities in the summer since she hadn’t landed a summer job yet, but then her smile curdled with guilt.
-Mimsey was dead.

 Fresh resentment surged her body, so much so that she sat upright.
 The vultures downstairs were ready to pick Mimsey’s bones clean.
 She could hear them talking over breakfast.
-Her hands fisted and the tendons in her neck protruded.
+Her hands fisted, and the tendons in her neck protruded.